dustywhite7/Econ8310/SlidesCode/7 - Intro to Neural Networks.md

 Why use `pytorch`?
 - It is pythonic, so it makes sense (`tensorflow` feels like C++ and is really jarring for the typical Python user)
 - It contains many prebuilt objects to speed up our construction
-- Can easily be used with GPUs for acceleration of training (we won't do this in class, but it is trivially easy)
+- Can easily be used with GPUs for acceleration of training (we won't do it this week, but it is trivially easy)

 ---